pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 2. Sample of settings.

 == Changelog ==

+= 1.1.0 =
+* New option "Custom HTML" which allows to specify custom HTML for the conversion button.
+* New option "PDF Created Callback" which allows to manipulate with the output file.
+* New option "Conversion Mode".
+The "Run in DEV Mode" option was removed, you can use the "Conversion Mode" values "url" or "development" instead.
+* New options: Page Watermark Url, Multipage Watermark Url, Page Background Url, Multipage Background Url.
+* Improved conversion of password-protected pages.
+* Admin settings reordered.

 = 1.0.1 =
 * Fixed issue with missing input when create_save_as_pdf_pdfcrowd_button is used.